akaspin/vagrant-cocaine-cloud/README.md

     vagrant up

-Be calm - it's take time.
+Be calm - it can take time.

 ## Boxes